opensergo/opensergo.github.io/docs/community/devs.md

 ### Contributor

-Contributor is an individual who contributes to the Nacos project.
+Contributor is an individual who contributes to the OpenSergo project.
 The standard is:

 * Submitted a PR that is merged.